 Abstracts are the lifeblood of any scientific meeting.
 Presenting your work via a poster or oral presentation can often be a first step for a researcher in their academic career.
-The more abstracts submitted to a congress, the stronger the grassroots of the scientific community and the more febrile the research environment.
+The more abstracts submitted to a congress, the stronger the grassroots of the scientific community and the more fertile the research environment.

 1,100 submitted abstracts for #EFIC2019